 Naturally, it’s rather large, measuring 19” by 11” by 9”.
-It has two pockets for beverages that are big enough to hold a 32-ounce Nalgene bottle (great for hitting the course with a friend).
+It has a pocket for beverages that is big enough to hold a 32-ounce Nalgene bottle (great for hitting the course with a friend).

 - Very good price for a backpack

 - This bag isn’t too stable—it falls over if left to its own devices